Cross-platform-dev-456/notflix/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Requirements and goals
+Make it look and behave like Netflix (no games though)
+1. Home screen
+2. Search screen
+3. Details screen